Armed Forces Support

 The Club and Foundation organises an annual Armed Forces Day celebration in the presence of 48,000 supporters at Ibrox Stadium, and an annual event to mark Remembrance Day.

-We also advocate for the Armed Forces Covenant with our corporate clients and business partners, operate positive policies in the workplace for veterans, reservists and their families and support various military sport inititaives.
+We also advocate for the Armed Forces Covenant with our corporate clients and business partners, operate positive policies in the workplace for veterans, reservists and their families and support various military sport initiatives.

-This type of support for the services earned the Club and Foundation an Armed Forces Covenant Employer Recognition Scheme’s Silver Award from the Ministry of Defence in 2017.
+This type of support for the services earned the Club and Foundation an Armed Forces Covenant Employer Recognition Scheme’s Gold Award from the Ministry of Defence in 2019, becoming the first club and club charity in the UK to win the award.